 Funded by World Food Programme

 In recent years, Cambodia has experienced more and more severe droughts and floods as a result of a changing climate.
 The kingdom is especially vulnerable to climate change, as large parts of the population rely on climate-sensitive sectors including agriculture, forestry and fisheries.
-Being a developing country with limited infrastructure and ability to adapt to the changes, climate change could have severe negative impacts, especially for rural communities.
+Being a developing country with limited infrastructure and ability to adapt to the changes, climate change can have severe negative impacts, especially for rural communities.

-Mlup Baitong teaches farmers about farming techniques which enable higher harvest yields and are less vulnerable to a changing climate.
-In Farmer Field Schools, they receive training about system of rice intensification (SRI) and integrated farming systems (IFS).
+Mlup Baitong taught farmers about farming techniques which enable higher harvest yields and are less vulnerable to a changing climate.
+In Farmer Field Schools, they received training about system of rice intensification (SRI) and integrated farming systems (IFS).
 SRI training focuses e.g. on seed selection, preparation of land, rice planting, usage of drum seeders and soil fertilizer, weed and insect control, and rice harvesting.
 IFS teaches methods to diversify the range of farmed crops and to include livestock in order to mitigate risks connected to rice farming and to provide families with additional nutrient food.
-The farmers learn e.g. how to grow long beans and cucumbers, and how to raise fish and chickens.
-In order to multiply the effects of these trainings, Mlup Baitong organizes study and exchange visits to motivate farmers to use the new techniques and to spread knowledge and experiences among communities.
+The farmers learned e.g. how to grow long beans and cucumbers, and how to raise fish and chickens.
+In order to multiply the effects of these trainings, Mlup Baitong organized study and exchange visits to motivate farmers to use the new techniques and to spread knowledge and experiences among communities.

 Success & feature stories